LucasSnufkin/ReinforcedLearningAI/README.md

 - delaySDL = 100 or 150 (time for the character to move)
 - FakeRun = 0 (it's the Debug Mode if you don't want to ruin your Qtables or watch a run with no Qtables)

-Press ENTER at the end
+Press ENTER at the end to the last run of the AI (that exploit what it learned).

-Compile and Have Fun
+Compile and Have Fun.